Alianger18/Projects_Portfolio/Project - Predictive Modelling in Production/ReadMe.md

 designed to avoid latency in production lines and manufacturing faulty items through immediate intervention in the production site based on the score given by the model.

-The score is based on 3 parameters : Sound, Temperature, and Humidity.
+The score is based on three parameters: Sound, Temperature, and Humidity.
 The normal ranges of the parameters are :
-- **Sound**,        measured in deciBell (dB)       : 60 dB to 85 dB.
+- **Sound** measured in deciBell (dB) — 60 dB to 85 dB.
-- **Temperature**,  measured in Fahrenheit (°F)     : 68°F  to 86°F
+- **Temperature** measured in Fahrenheit (°F) — 68°F  to 86°F
-- **Humidity**,     measured in Relative Humidity   : 40%   to 60% of RH
+- **Humidity** measured in Relative Humidity — 40% to 60% of RH

 The score is from 1 to 10 with 1 being the lowest and 10 the highest.
-The more the parameters are in the lower end of their normal range the higher is the score and the more parameters are in the higher end of their normal range the lower is the score.
+The more the parameters are at the lower end of their normal range, the higher is the score, and the more parameters are at the higher end of their normal range, the lower is the score.

 ### Requirements